Leave Fireworks to the Pros

 Leave fireworks to the professionals, says Fire Marshal

-With the 4th of July less than one month away, the Franklin Fire Department is reminding residents that consumer fireworks, including sparklers, are illegal in Franklin.
+With the 4th of July less than a week away, the Franklin Fire Department is reminding residents that consumer fireworks, including sparklers, are illegal in Franklin.

 According to the National Fire Protection Association (NFPA), more fires are reported on the 4th of July than any other day of the year, primarily due to fireworks.
 In 2008 (most current data available), NFPA reports that there was one death associated with consumer fireworks and 7,000 fireworks-related injuries were treated in U.S. hospital emergency rooms that year.
 The highest injury rates were for children ages 5 to 9, and teens ages 15 to 19.
 Sparklers, fountains, and novelties alone accounted for 32% of the emergency room fireworks injuries in 2008.